-A living plan allows improvements to measures, goals, additions to scope to, for example, adapt to legislative
+A living plan allows improvements to measures, goals, additions to scope to, for example, adapt to legislative change, technology, better science or the addition of other important aspects of the catchment's needs.

 So, having settled on the need for the plan to be a living Waiōhine River Plan (Incorporating FloodPlain Management Plan), the question then was, how would the Living Plan continue to bring together everyone to make the best decisions, in the way the Project Team, iwi, community and stakeholders have throughout the project itself.
 The project team developed a simple, pragmatic working model and then sought the advice of the community.